bmyerz0/triton-cpu-emulation/README.md

 # General tips

-GitHub Codespaces uses free tier time on Azure.
+GitHub Codespaces by default uses free tier time on Azure.
-When you are not using the Codespace, go to [Github Codespaces](https://github.com/codespaces) and stop it.
+To save your hours, when you are not using the Codespace, go to [Github Codespaces](https://github.com/codespaces) and stop it.

 # Current limitations of the Codespace